cudanexus / ocr-surya

 surya_detect DATA_PATH --images

-• DATA_PATH can be an image, pdf, or folder of images/pdfs
+can be an image, pdf, or folder of images/pdfs--images

-• --images will save images of the pages and detected text lines (optional)
+will save images of the pages and detected text lines (optional)--max

-• --max specifies the maximum number of pages to process if you don’t want to process everything
+specifies the maximum number of pages to process if you don’t want to process everything--results_dir

 Performance tips

-Setting the DETECTOR_BATCH_SIZE env var properly will make a big difference when using a GPU.
-Each batch item will use 280MB of VRAM, so very high batch sizes are possible.
-The default is a batch size 32, which will use about 9GB of VRAM.
-Depending on your CPU core count, it might help, too - the default CPU batch size is 2.
+, which will use about 9GB of VRAM.
+Depending on your CPU core count, it might help, too - the default CPU batch size is 2

 From python